Types of childcare

 Children and families are all different - but you can be sure that there's a childcare choice out there for everyone!

 Registered childminders are self-employed childcare professionals who work in their own homes caring for other people’s children.
 They care for small numbers of children in their home-setting and will often care for a range of ages.
+Childminders can be flexible and offer patterns of childcare to support many families.

 They are able to take easy advantage of real-life learning experiences like outings to the park and library.
-Just like other forms of registered childcare, childminders are regulated and inspected by Ofsted in England, and CSSIW in Wales.
+Just like other forms of registered childcare, childminders are regulated and inspected by Ofsted in England, and CIW in Wales.
 Some childminders are able to offer free, funded, early education sessions for 2-, 3-, and 4-year-olds.
 Find out more about registered childminding.

 Hear from one mum about why she chose a registered childminder.